oracle/node-oracledb/INSTALL.md

 ```

 Locate the [GitHub tag][40] of the desired node-oracledb version, for
-example `v2.0.15`.
+example `v2.0.15`, and use the `npm` package manager (which is
+included in Node.js) to install it.

 If you have the `git` utility, you can install with:

 ```
 npm install oracle/node-oracledb.git#v2.0.15